 You can make these easy dinner rolls in either a stand mixer or by hand.
 I’ve made my bread by hand for years, and only recently got a stand mixer.
 Sometimes, I still make my bread by hand, and I’ve tested these vegan dinner rolls by hand.
 They work wonderfully.

-You’ll first start by gathering and weighing your ingredients.
+- Prep: It’s so important to first gather and weigh your ingredients.
 For the best and most perfectly fluffy dinner rolls, I recommend using a kitchen scale to weigh your ingredients.
 I find it’s easiest that I’ve gathered everything before even blooming the yeast.
 This helps to create a more stream-lined process!

-Then you’ll activate the yeast.
-Like my other bread recipes, this is a simple process of heating the dairy free milk to 110F and adding a bit of flour and yeast to the mixture.
-I go over tips to understand whether or not your yeast is activated in the recipe card, so be sure to read the full instructions before beginning.
+- Activated the yeast: Like other vegan bread recipes, this is a simple process of heating the dairy free milk to 110F and adding a bit of flour and yeast to the mixture.
+I go over tips to understand whether or not your yeast is activated in the recipe card below, so be sure to read the full instructions before beginning.

-Next, we’ll make the dough!
-Again, you can use a stand mixer with a dough attachment or mix by hand.
+- Make the dough: Again, you can use a stand mixer with a dough hook or mix by hand.
 You’ll combine the vegan butter and maple syrup with the yeast mixture, then add in the flour a little at a time until you get a shaggy dough.
 Knead the dough lightly then it’s time for the first rise!

-After the first rise, you’ll punch down the dough and divide the dough into 16 dinner rolls.
+- First proof & shaping: Allow the dough to double in size in a greased bowl (I use olive oil).
+After the first dough rise, you’ll punch down the dough and divide the dough into 12-16 dinner rolls.
 I use a scale to get the most even measurements.
-On my scale, I measured the dinner rolls between 58-60 grams each.
-Then roll them into dinner roll balls, and place them in the casserole dish for a second rise.
+On my scale, I measured the dinner rolls between 58-60 grams each for 16 dinner rolls.
+Then roll them into dinner roll balls on a floured surface, and place them in the baking dish for a second rise.
 Here’s a great tutorial on how to properly shape dinner rolls.

-Then we’ll go into the second rise.
-After that, lightly brush the dinner rolls with vegan butter and maple syrup (this creates an “egg wash” that’s similar to classic dinner rolls) and bake the rolls.
+- Second rise: While the dinner rolls are resting, you can preheat the oven.
+After the oven is preheated, lightly brush the dinner rolls with vegan butter and maple syrup (this creates an “egg wash” that’s similar to classic dinner rolls) and bake the rolls until golden brown on top.

 You’ll yield the most fluffy, light, melt-in-your-mouth pull apart dinner rolls ever!
 Seriously, no one will know that these dinner rolls are vegan!